AndrewAlscher/cc_assignment_2/README.md

 - consumer_db: 30018

 As you can see, image_analizer_api and leaf_disease_recognizer are not deployed to GKE.
 It is because we do not use GPU for this project.

+You can connect to the services using the following command:

+4.1 Find out the external IP address of the service: kubectl get nodes -o wide

+4.2 Connect to the service using the following address: your_external_ip:service_port

 4. For the port exposing this schema uses ingress.
 5. After you implemented your consumer you can deploy Prometheus cluster with Grafana, run the following script: